 Mobility principles builds on existing functionality including functions described in clause 9.2.

-NR MBS supports MBS frequency layer prioritization for broadcast MBS sessions.
-The NG-RAN nodes may be configured with the MBS FSA ID(s) supported by each of their cell.
-The NG-RAN nodes may exchange this information with their neighbours within Xn Setup messages and subsequent Xn Configuration Update messages to help for frequency layer prioritization.
+NR MBS supports MBS frequency layer prioritization for MBS broadcast sessions.
+The gNBs may be configured with the MBS FSA ID(s) supported by each of their cells.
+The gNBs may exchange this information with their neighbours within Xn Setup messages and subsequent Xn Configuration Update messages to help for frequency layer prioritization.

 16.10.6.5.1 Service Continuity in RRC_IDLE or RRC_INACTIVE

 Mobility procedures for MBS reception allow the UE to start or continue receiving MBS service(s) when changing cells.
-The gNB may indicate in the MCCH the list of neighbour cells providing the same MBS broadcast service which as provided in the serving cell.
-This allows the UE, e.g. to request unicast reception of the service before moving to a cell not providing the MBS broadcast service(s) using PTM transmission.
+The gNB may indicate in the MCCH the list of neighbour cells providing the same MBS broadcast service(s) as provided in the serving cell.
+This allows the UE, e.g., to request unicast reception of the service before moving to a cell not providing the MBS broadcast service(s) using PTM transmission.
 To avoid the need to read MBS broadcast related system information and potentially MCCH on neighbour frequencies, the UE is made aware of which frequency is providing which MBS broadcast services via PTM, through the combination of the following MBS related information:

 - User Service Description (USD), as defined in TS 23.346 [46];